Wobbling double sine-Gordon kinks: Introduction

 Recently Alonso-Izquierdo et al. studied a fascinating problem for kink-antikink interactions \cite{izquierdo2021scattering}.
 They considered collisions between wobbling kinks, meaning that the kinks have their vibrational mode excited at the collision.
-The behavior of a single wobbling kink has already been studied \cite{manton1997kinks, barashenkov2009wobbling, oxtoby2009resonantly}.
-In particular, it is well known that the wobbling amplitude decreases due to coupling to radiation.
-The collision between wobbling kinks is an important investigation because the second or higher collision in resonance windows may be seen as one such collision.
+A single wobbling kink's behavior has already been studied for the $\phi^4$ model \cite{manton1997kinks, barashenkov2009wobbling, oxtoby2009resonantly}.
+In particular, it is well known that the wobbling amplitude decreases due to coupling to radiation via the first harmonic \cite{manton1997kinks} or, for some other models, via higher harmonics \cite{romanczukiewicz2018oscillons}.
+The collision between wobbling kinks is important because the successive bounces in resonance windows may be seen as an iteration of such events.
 Interestingly, the authors showed in \cite{izquierdo2021scattering} that there appear many separate one-bounce windows due to the wobbling.
 Here, we study collisions between wobbling double sine-Gordon kink and antikink.
-We show that the double sine-Gordon shares many similar features with the $\phi^4$ model.
-We also show that the locations of the one-bounce windows are well approximated by the simplified analysis of the resonance windows structure of Campbell et al. Furthermore, this can also be visualized by plotting the maximum value of the energy densities similar to the analysis in \cite{gani2019multi, yan2020kink}.
+Interestingly, when the wobbling is turned off, the model does not exhibit resonance windows near its integrable limits, despite having a vibrational mode.
+This seems to be an exception to the resonant energy exchange mechanism.
+However, when the wobbling is turned on, the resonant structure is gradually recovered.
+We show that the double sine-Gordon shares many similar features with the $\phi^4$ model, such as one-bounce resonance windows.
+We are able to approximate the locations of these windows using the simplified analysis of the resonance windows structure of Campbell et al. Furthermore, this can also be visualized by plotting the maximum value of the energy densities similar to the analysis in \cite{gani2019multi, yan2020kink}.
 The structure of the paper is as follows.
 In section \ref{model} we give a brief review of the double sine-Gordon models.
 In section \ref{simul} we show and compare the numerical results of our simulations of kink-antikink collisions with and without wobbling.
 Finally, in the last section, we give our concluding remarks.